 These works were completed in May 2013 at a combined cost of approximately $260,000 for design and construction.
 This project involved formalising the temporary roundabout that had been in place since the traffic signal removal as part of the Pacific Highway handover.
 This stage was a commitment to the community and formed part of the overall strategy to beautify the main street and funded by Transport NSW (formerly RMS).
 Works included:-

 These works were completed in July 2018 at a cost of approximately $135,000 for design and construction.
 Works completed included:-

 We've been successful in obtaining $800,000 in grant funding from the Australian Government through the Building Better Regions Fund to progress the Kew Main Street Upgrade Works.
 We will match this amount and contribute $800,000 to total $1.6 Million to continue with Stage 3 of the project.

-Following previous community engagement, our contracted designers - Lindsay Dynan Pty Ltd - have completed a detailed design based on the feedback received from the community.
-Tendering has been completed for the engagement of a construction contractor however was unsuccessful in attracting significant interest from the market and did not result in a price within the available budget.
+Following previous community engagement, our contractor designers – Hatch (Formerly Lindsay Dynan Pty Ltd) have completed a detailed design based on the feedback received from the community.

 We understand that the community have been waiting for this project for a number of years, and unfortunately, due to natural disasters, COVID-19 and subsequent labour shortages and the rise in material costs, this project was significantly delayed.
 The final design is a reflection of these ongoing challenges.

 Eire Constructions were awarded the tender for the upgrade and construction commenced in January 2023.
 All pavement related construction works and water main upgrades are now complete.
 Construction of the concrete footpath, stone stacked walls and landscaping is underway.
 Works are on track to be completed by the end of July 2023, weather permitting.

 View the final design.